OvalQuilter/lyrics-status/README.md

+### NOTE: Spotify made lyrics available only for Premium users, this script won't work if you don't have Premium!

 # Lyrics Status
 ### What does it do?
 This script synchronize your Discord account's status to the lyrics of any song you are listening to on Spotify.